 The counseling process is confidential.
 Your counselor will not speak with your parents, teachers, friends, or anyone else about your confidential concerns without your permission.
 In addition, information about you can only be released under certain legally prescribed conditions.
 However, if you are considering harming yourself, someone is harming you, or you feel like hurting others, we are required to breach confidentially to provide you with safety and care as needed.
 This is rare.
 If you have concerns or questions about confidentiality, please discuss them with your counselor.

-If you are interested in counseling, please call 334-244-3469, stop by Taylor Center Room 316, or email us at firstname.lastname@example.org.
-Generally, you can schedule an appointment with a counselor within a few days to a week of your contact with the Center.
+If you are interested in counseling, please call 334-244-3469, stop by Taylor Center Room 316, or email us at email@example.com, or request an appointment through the CPHS Appointment Form.
+Generally, you can schedule an appointment with a counselor within a few days to a week of your contact with CHPS.